Keto snickerdoodles that are soft and chewy. These cookies have a lot of bang for the buck while maintaining only .6 carbs per cookie!

 - Preheat your oven to 350 degrees fahrenheit and assemble your ingredients.
 Cream the softened butter with the Vanilla Extract, Cinnamon, and Golden Monk Fruit with a hand mixer.

 - Add the eggs and the remaining dry ingredients to the wet ingredients.
 Cover the bowl and chill for about 10 minutes.
 This will help the dough stay together and not fall apart as you roll balls.
+If the dough seems too runny add a bit more coconut flour to the mix and then let it sit in the refrigerator to firm up.

 - Combine the topping ingredients together in a small bowl.